Mostafa-Ghazi/RPDPM/README.md

 <br />
 •	A saved figure displaying the temporal ordering of biomarkers in the disease course.
 <br />
-•	Saved Figures displaying the estimated trajectories per biomarker.
+•	Saved figures displaying the estimated trajectories per biomarker.
 <br />

 # Citation